mthvedt/clearley/README.md

 # Clearley

-A flexible, programmable parser library in Clojure.
+A parser library in Clojure with an emphasis on dynamic programming, extensibility, ease of use, and handling all cases.
+Clearley wants to change parsing from something exotic to a tool anyone can use.

+## Clearley is

+## Clearley isn't

 ## Crash course